Studying chemistry can lead to jobs in cutting-edge technologies within science and research as well as roles outside

 You could also be employed in schools, colleges and universities, as well as by computer software development companies, environment consultancies and water companies.

 Skills for your CV

 A chemistry degree allows you to develop excellent laboratory techniques but as it overlaps with other degrees, it also gives you skills that are useful in the areas of biology and medicine, physics and engineering, and geology and earth science.

 Chemistry is also studied in an environmental and social context, so you can gain awareness of its ethical implications and issues relating to environmental impact and sustainability.

-As well as developing strong mathematical/numerical ability, a chemistry degree gives you transferable skills, including:
+As well as subject-specific knowledge, a chemistry degree also provides you with transferable skills, including:

 - analysis and problem solving